Trial-In-Error/poll.js/README.md

 * `server_stdout.log` contains color escape codes and other garbage.
 	* Similarly, heroku logs for a running server are almost unreadable because of color codes.
 * Skype defaults to listening on port 443, blocking server.js from starting the HTTPS server.
-	* Right now, this crashes fatally for both servers.
 * MongoDB under Mac OSX will not get as many file descriptors as it would like.
 	* See: http://docs.mongodb.org/manual/reference/ulimit/
 * None of the HTTPS keys are packaged with the app.
 Generate them like so: